 On Oct.
-19, 1842 a squadron of ships under the command of Commodore Thomas Ap Catesby Jones sailed into the harbor at Monterey, California, then part of Mexico.
-Under the guns of the Mexican fort that overlooked the harbor, the sailors made the ship cannons ready for a fierce fight.
+19, 1842 a squadron of ships under the command of Commodore Thomas Ap Catesby Jones sailed into the harbor at Monterey, California, then a Mexican city.
+Under the guns of the fort that overlooked the harbor, the sailors made the ship cannons ready for a fierce fight.

 Meanwhile, Marines and sailors formed a landing party under Commander James Armstrong.
 The small force made its way to shore, searched out the local governor, and demanded the city.
 The governor indicated he would surrender the entire province in the morning.